mastotron/mastotron/README.md

         * (For now, this queue stores a maximum 200 posts; the most recent 200 sent from the backend are preserved)
 6. In addition, every X seconds (set by the `⟤` button on the left-hand side), `turnover_nodes()` occurs
     * This just brings in the latest addition to the queue into the graph, booting back into the queue the least recent post on the graph
-        * Crucially, this means that you are not querying your mastodon server every X seconds: it's just a front-end animation
+        * Crucially, this means that _you are not querying your mastodon server every X (default: 5) seconds_: it's just a front-end animation
     * When active, tou can turn this animatin off by pressing the `■` on the left-hand side; when paused you can re-activate it by pressing the `▶` key
 7. Finally, every 60 seconds an update is requested from the server, which will follow the logic of step 4